Glossary of Formal Languages and Compilation

 → See L8

-A tree-like representation of a derivation, with the starting symbol at the root and terminals at the leaves.
+Tree-like representation of a derivation, with the start symbol at the root and terminals at the leaves.

 → See B3